-Dental implants are not like other forms of tooth restoration.
+Dental implants are not like other forms of tooth restoration, and many of our Spring, TX dental patients wonder how dental implants work.
 Unlike traditional dentures and bridges that only rest on the gums, implants interface directly with the jawbone in order to hold replacement teeth in place.
 This allows them to provide much greater stability; you’ll be able to chew all your favorite foods and won’t have to worry about your false teeth slipping in your mouth.
 Here’s what you can expect when you come to Dr. Baldwin for dental implants.

 Bear in mind that you’ll need a different number of implants depending on how many teeth need replacing.
 For a single tooth, you’ll only need one implant topped with a crown, while a few missing teeth in a row might require a dental bridge supported by two implants.
 Full dentures can be supported by an average of four implants.